kckenneth/GenomicAssembly/setup_HG38.md

 # ssh spark9 mkdir -m 777 /Data
 # ssh spark10 mkdir -m 777 /Data
 ```
 Now distribute `HumanBase` and all its files to other nodes.
 As it takes half an hour for transfer between each node, once I'm done with the first transfer from spark1 to spark2, I do transfer from spark1 to spark3 and spark2 to spark4 to efficiently utilize the time.
-You'll get the idea.
+You'll get the idea. **Don't** do slash after `Humanbase`.
+Just `/Data/Humanbase`.
 ```
 # rsync -av /Data/HumanBase spark2:/Data/
 # rsync -av /Data/HumanBase spark3:/Data/